-Small Holders and Westover Vets
+Small Producers and Westover Vets

-Here at Westover Vets we have a team of six friendly, caring and experienced vets.
+Here at Westover Vets we have a team of seven friendly, caring and experienced vets.
 We are able to offer telephone advice and reassurance for those of you that are new to keeping livestock, and assist you with the rules and regulations associated with this.
 We also host daytime and evening meetings on animal husbandry, worming and general health and disease.

 We operate our own out of hours emergency service, so whatever time of the day or night you may need us you will always see a friendly face.